Michał Tober

-Michał Tober (born 10 April 1975 in Warsaw) is a Polish politician.
+Michał Tober (born 10 April 1975) is a Polish politician.
 He was elected to Sejm on 25 September 2005, getting 8945 votes in 20 Warsaw district as a candidate from Democratic Left Alliance list.

 He was also a member of Sejm 2001-2005.

 He used to serve as a spokesman of Leszek Miller - Polish Prime Minister until 2004.
-Once Miller has resigned, and the MP post was taken by Marek Belka, Mr Tober was excluded from the MP office members.
+Once Miller has resigned, and the MP post was taken by Marek Belka, Tober was excluded from the MP office members.

-During his appointment as a spokesman of the MP Mr Tober was involved in creation of media legislation bill.
+During his appointment as a spokesman of the MP, Tober was involved in the creation of a media legislation bill.
 His work was not appreciated by media experts, as his experience as a lawyer and media expert was that times minor.